Zahra-Kadkhodaie/Zahra-Kadkhodaie.github.io/_pages/about.md

 </p> -->

-A key property of our algorithm is that the denoiser is noise-level-blind -- it does not take as input $$\sigma$$.
+Two key properties of our algorithm are that 1) the denoiser is noise-level-blind -- it does not take as input $$\sigma$$.
 This allows an **adaptive noise schedule during sampling**, where the step size depends on the noise amplitute estimated by the model.
-Additionally, the injected noise at each iteration can be tuned to steer the sampling trajectory toward lower- or higher-probability regions of the distribution, with guaranteed convergence.
+2) The injected noise at each iteration can be tuned to **steer the sampling trajectory toward lower- or higher-probability regions** of the distribution, with guaranteed convergence.

 <p align="center" markdown="1">